skylantix/Website/src/content/terms.md

 If using the student discount:

-- You must provide proof of enrollment (valid .edu email or enrollment letter)
+- You must email student@skylantix.com from your university .edu email address with proof of enrollment (Student ID, unofficial transcript, or National Student Clearinghouse certificate of enrollment)
-- Verification happens once per year
+- Verification happens once when you sign up
-- Discount ends when you graduate or are no longer enrolled
+- You receive the discount for 3 years from signup (no ongoing verification required)
+- You must be enrolled at the time of initial signup
+- After 3 years, pricing transitions to standard rates ($20/month or $200/year)
 - Falsifying student status results in account termination

 ---